 The Media Design MA is taught through the lens of civic media, which are the technologies, designs, and practices that produce and reproduce the process of being in the world with others toward a common good.
 Civic media, then, entails the ways in which we design media interventions to support positive civic and social impact in the world.
 These approaches prioritize social justice, equity, inclusion, and giving voice to those communities that are underserved.

 The MA in Media Design requires 32 credit hours.
-The course requirements are as follows:
+Students can complete the program in one year with full-time study, or 1.5 to 2 years with part-time study.
+The course requirements are as follows (sample curriculum for full-time study):

 |One elective available in the Spring||4|